Atemia/pop-structure-genetic-diversity-eafmb-fungus/README.md

-# STRUCTURE Analysis Data Preparation Pipeline
+# Genetic Diversity Analyses of Eastern Africa Finger Millet Blast Fungus

-This pipeline processes filtered SNP genotype data and prepares it for analysis with the software **[STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html)**.
+This pipeline processes filtered SNP genotype data and prepares it for analysis with the software **[STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html)** as well as AMOVA and FST analyses.
 The workflow includes marker extraction, SNP filtering, genotype cleaning, allele conversion, data transposition, sample filtering, and final formatting into STRUCTURE-compatible format.

 ---